 Adults tend to have preconceived ideas of how certain technological systems should look and work.
 But once disruptive technologies or innovative scientific discoveries are made, you realize how little you knew about this world.
 We make discoveries one by one, like peeling an onion, and that’s how human history has been built thus far.

-The INNOvation program takes its name from the Japanese word, “inno” (pronounced “enoh”), which means extraordinarily unique talent.
-People with this ability can think outside the bounds of so-called common sense.
+The INNO-vation program takes its name from the Japanese word, “inno” (異能), which means extraordinarily unique talent.
+People with this ability can think outside the bounds of so-called 'common sense'.
 They are also capable of discovering scientific truth to back up their imaginations.
-Muraki seems to possess all of these qualities, which explains why he was named to Forbes Japan’s list of “30 UNDER 30 JAPAN” earlier this year.
+Muraki seems to possess all of these qualities, which explains why he was named to Forbes Japan’s list of “30 UNDER 30 JAPAN” in 2019.

 Muraki told us that he began researching carbon dioxide because he wanted to find a way to make Mars a second home for humankind.
 So, his initial goal wasn’t exactly protecting Earth.
 But the more he realized how difficult it is to achieve his initial goal, the more priceless Earth seemed to him.